postgres-ai/docs/docs/db-migration-checker/index.md

 ---

 ## Overview
-**Database Lab DB migration checker** is a tool to automatically test migrations in CI/CD pipelines.
+DB Migration Checker is a DLE's component that enables integration with CI/CD tools to automatically test migrations in CI/CD pipelines.

 ## Key features
 - **Automated:** DB migration testing in CI/CD pipelines